-At Travis CI, we’re working closely with the snapcraft team to improve the development experience while building, releasing and installing snaps.
+At Travis CI, we’ve partnered with the snapcraft team to improve the development experience while building, releasing and installing snaps.

-Since the snapcraft summit, we’ve been working closely with developers of many programming languages so we can make their snaps available for you to use on Travis CI at build time.
+Since the snapcraft summit two weeks ago, we’ve been working closely with developers of many programming languages so we can make their snaps available for you to use on Travis CI at build time.

 On the top of that, as long as you’re using Ubuntu Xenial 16.04, you can now use the snaps addon to install any Snap package at build time.